-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) represents the net change in stockholders' equity during a period from sources other than transactions with shareholders.
+Comprehensive loss represents the net change in stockholders' equity during a period from sources other than transactions with shareholders.
 As reflected in the accompanying consolidated statements of operations and comprehensive loss, our comprehensive loss is comprised of net losses and unrealized gains and losses on marketable debt securities.
 These changes in equity are reflected net of tax.